BlackArch/blackarch/docs/README.md

 ## Description

-**BlackArch Linux** is an Arch Linux-based penetration testing distribution for penetration testers and security researchers.
+**BlackArch Linux** is an ArchLinux based penetration testing distribution for penetration testers and security researchers.
 The repository contains [2035 tools](https://www.blackarch.org/tools.html).
 You can install tools individually or in groups.
 BlackArch Linux is compatible with existing